xluciadh/bio-volumentations/README.md

 ### Example: Transforming Images with Annotations

-Sometimes, it is necessary to transform an image with some corresponding additional targets.
+Sometimes, it is necessary to transform an image with some associated additional targets.
 To that end, `Bio-Volumentations` define several target types:

 - `image` for the image data;